The term ‘Committee’ shall be understood to mean also ‘Trustees of the Society’ throughout this Constitution.

 4. GENERAL MEETING

 (a) An Annual General Meeting shall be called at a convenient date, notice of the same together with the agenda of the said Annual General Meeting to be dispatched to all members at least 20 days before the date of the meeting.

 (b) A Special General Meeting may be convened at any time by the Committee, and shall be convened forthwith upon the receipt of a requisition in writing signed by at least ten members and specifying the purpose of the meeting.
 Notice convening a Special General Meeting shall be sent to all Members not less than 20 days before the meeting and shall specify the matters to be dealt with at the meeting.

 5. OFFICERS AND COMMITTEE

 (a) The Officers of the Society shall be the President, Vice-Presidents, and the Executive Officers.
-The Executive Officers shall be the Chairman, Honorary Secretary, Honorary Treasurer, Social Secretary, Choir Secretary, Librarian, Concert Manager and Publicity Manager.
+The Executive Officers shall be the Chairman, Honorary Secretary, Honorary Treasurer, Social Secretary, Membership Secretary, Librarian, Box Office Manager and Publicity Manager.
 All officers shall be elected by the Members.

 (c) The President shall be nominated by the Committee for election by the Members in General Meeting, and shall hold office for a term of two years, and be eligible for immediate re-election.